rlivingsus/misc/AllBooks.md

 - Celt, Adrienne: End of the World House
 - Chabon, Michael: The Yiddish Policeman's Union
 - Chambers, Becky: The Long Way to a Small, Angry Planet; A Psalm for the Wild-Built
+- Chan, Jessamine: The School for Good Mothers
 - Chee, Traci: A Thousand Steps into Night
 - Chen, Andrew: The Cold Start Problem
 - Chen, Mike: Here and Now and Then; Brotherhood; We Could be Heroes;